virb30/collect_exam_grades/README.md

   - send the request file generated;
   - access the results page;
   - download the results file to the desired location
+    - will compare the last requested date present in the results pages and download only the ones executed at the same date of script execution

 # Requirements